ooni/ooni.org/content/event/adina15.md

 # WHO

-We invite all people that have a background in design and in particular information design or data visualization.
+We invite all people that have a background in design and, in particular, in information design or in data visualization.
 A strong technical background is not needed though it is useful to have.
 Members of the core OONI development team will also be part of the event and will be iterating over the various participating teams to provide technical insight and help out with the needed